 Spring is typically a time of growth, renewal and good intentions.
 Summer, a time of warmth, optimism and good humour.
 Retailers that can package and market these emotions with their products will find their customers willing to buy.

-The good news is that come spring, the burden of Christmas spending is long gone and people are looking forward to longer days and warmer temperatures.
-Around Valentine’s Day is the perfect time to test the water by getting creative with your marketing and observing how it affects sales.
+January can be a slow month for retailers, with customers still suffering from Christmas debt hangovers.
+The good news is that by Spring, the burden of Christmas spending has eased and people are looking forward to longer days and warmer temperatures.
+Valentine’s Day also is an ideal time to test the water by getting creative with your marketing and observing how it affects sales.

 “Build a funnel around relevant seasons and the users’ purchase intent,” Says Amanda, “so you can nurture your leads and sales effectively.”

 Right now, 30% of UK buyers are using flexible finance options to spread the cost of payments.
 And in the current economic climate, that number can only be set to rise.